Best Eco-Friendly Dental Floss

 So now you know that traditional dental floss might actually be doing more harm than good.
 Does that mean you should just stop flossing altogether?

 Of course not!
 Flossing is still an important part of a good oral care routine.
-And I don’t want your dentist tracking me down and throwing toothbrushes at me because you told him or her I said stop flossing.
+And I don’t want your dentist tracking me down and throwing toothbrushes at me because you told them I said stop flossing.

 Instead, you just need to make the switch to one of these best eco-friendly dental floss options.

-Etee is on a mission to help you reduce your plastic use in every area of your life.
-One simple way you can do this is by making the switch to Etee Gently Minted Waxed Silk Dental Floss.
+Zero Waste Store is on a mission to help you reduce your plastic use in every area of your life while also saving you money at the same time.
+One simple way you can do this is by making the switch to their ZWS Essentials silk floss.

 The biodegradable floss comes with a glass container that has a stainless steel lid with a floss cutter.
-When you run out, you can simply order the two refill floss spools for absolutely no waste.
+When you run out, you can get refills that come in a compostable cardboard box.

-The best part is that Etee itself is a company committed to saying goodbye to plastic.
+The best part is that Zero Waste Store itself is one of the best online eco-friendly stores and committed to saying goodbye to plastic.
 That means they ship everything using plastic-free and biodegradable packaging!

 Related: The Best Zero Waste Makeup Brands